Crossover SUV: Size categories

 Depending on the market, crossovers are divided into several size categories.
 Since there is an absence of any official distinction, often the size category is ambiguous for some crossover models.
 Several aspects needed to determine the size category of a vehicle may include length and width, positioning in its respective brand line-up, platform, and interior space.

+Crossover city car (A-segment)

+Crossover city cars (also called A-SUVs, city SUVs, city crossovers, or A-segment SUVs) are crossovers that generally ride on the platform of a city car (A-segment).

+Crossover city car is a newly introduced automotive vehicle segment, with the first vehicle in the segment being the Fiat Panda Cross, though the Suzuki Ignis helped bring the segment more attention.
+Cars in this segment are generally styled as hatchbacks.

+Since the late 2010s, the segment has received significantly more attention.
+As of 2023, examples include the Toyota Aygo X, Hyundai Casper, Suzuki Ignis, Renault Kwid, VinFast VF 5, Suzuki Xbee, and the Fiat Panda Cross/City Cross.

 Subcompact crossover SUV (B-segment)

 Subcompact crossover SUVs (also called B-segment crossover SUV, B-SUV, small SUV) are crossovers that are usually based on the platform of a subcompact (also known as supermini or B-segment) passenger car, although some high-end subcompact crossover models are based on a compact car (C-segment).

 The segment may be called differently depending on the market.
 In several regions, the category may be known as "compact crossover" or "compact SUV" instead.

 This category is particularly popular in Europe, India, and Brazil, where it accounted for 37, 75, and 69% respectively of total SUV sales in 2018.
 In the United States, it accounted for 7% of total SUV sales in 2018.
 The best-selling vehicle in the segment in 2019 was the Honda HR-V, with 622,154 units being recorded as having been sold worldwide.